 Mongolia’s Terkhiin Tsagaan Nuur National Park

-A natural highlight, Mongolia’s Terkhiin Tsagaan Nuur National Park (also written Khorgo-Terkhiin Tsagaan Nuur National Park) encompasses an area of wild nature – volcanic craters, rugged mountains, river valleys, and rolling steppe.
+Mongolia’s Terkhiin Tsagaan Nuur National Park (also known as Khorgo-Terkhiin Tsagaan Nuur National Park) is a natural highlight, featuring a diverse landscape of volcanic craters, rugged mountains, river valleys, and rolling steppe.

 A panoramic view of Terkhiin Tsagaan Nuur National Park in central Mongolia

-There are populations of Siberian Marmots on the open steppe and Grey Wolves mainly in the larch-dominated coniferous forest on the northern slopes of the mountains.
-On the southern side of the mountains you will find an array of steppe and alpine plants including edelweiss.
+The park’s fauna includes Siberian Marmots on the open steppe and Grey Wolves primarily in the larch-dominated coniferous forests on the northern mountain slopes.
+The southern slopes feature a variety of steppe and alpine plants, including edelweiss.

-Don’t be put off by the development of ger camps in the area or by influencers or tour companies saying White Lake is ‘touristy’.
-The hinterland is spectacular and perfect for an extended trek where the remote wilderness allows for self-discovery and personal reflection.
-The solitude and connection with nature can be a transformative experience.
-We offer both foot and horse treks at Terkhiin Tsagaan Nuur through our long-term local community partnerships and the treks act as a supplementary source of income further supporting the economic sustainability of our partnering herding families.
+Don’t be deterred by the presence of ger camps or claims by influencers or tour companies that White Lake is ‘touristy.’
+The park’s hinterland offers a spectacular and serene environment perfect for extended treks, providing opportunities for self-discovery and personal reflection.
+The solitude and connection with nature can be transformative.
+We offer both foot and horse treks at Terkhiin Tsagaan Nuur through our long-term local community partnerships.
+These treks support the economic sustainability of our partnering herding families, offering a supplementary source of income while enhancing the experience of our guests.

 Horse trek at Mongolia's Terkhiin Tsagaan Nuur National Park